LebCit/full-screen-morphing-search/README.md

 **PLEASE, MAKE SURE TO HAVE AT LEAST ONE POST WITH ONE CATEGORY AND ONE TAG BEFORE ACTIVATING**

 **As of version 2.0**, head over the Customizer, look for **FSMS Plugin**, design it as you want !
+You can change colors, search placeholder's text and default icons with a styling option !

 Don't forget to take a look at the <a href="https://wordpress.org/plugins/full-screen-morphing-search/faq/" title="Frequently Asked Questions">FAQ</a> Section.
 If you have some issues **don't hesitate**, head over to the <a href="https://wordpress.org/support/plugin/full-screen-morphing-search" title="Support">Support</a> Section !